-While exploring my new surroundings I came across a museum of modern art right next to where we lived.
-There was no elevation in any of this, no thirst for art, no sublime sharpening of the inner vision.
+While exploring my new surroundings I came across a museum of modern art, right next to where we lived.
+There was no merit or elevation in any of this, no thirst for art, no sublime sharpening of the inner vision.
 The truth is simply that I was out of cigarettes and the museum’s coffee-shop was the only establishment open on Sundays.
 As it turns out it didn’t sell cigarettes either.

 I must’ve run up and down the stairs of the three floors of the museum hundreds of times that day.
 So much so that when I finally came out of it, exhausted and lighthearted, I had to sit down on a bench on the Fürstengasse to try and catch my breath and catalogue everything I had just seen.

 It was of no use.
 All that was left was an incomprehensible and chaotic blur: giant photorealistic paintings danced in my mind to the music of deconstructed pianos while fat ladies had tea and Picasso watched mockingly as Jasper Johns painted a perfect target, ever so patiently.
-Moderns, Nouveau Réalisme, Fluxus, Pop-Art, Actionism, I did remember the labels but that was about it.
-Despite my unavoidable compulsion to devise a meticulously organised mental library I couldn’t say who went where or why anymore.
+Moderns, Nouveau Réalisme, Fluxus, Pop-Art, Actionism, I did remember some of the labels, but that was about it.
+Despite my compulsion to devise a meticulously organised mental library I couldn’t say who went where or why anymore.

-What caught my attention first were the eyes.
+What first caught my attention were the eyes.

 It was a portrait of Eduard Kosmack, by Egon Schiele, but I didn’t know that then.
 I just felt his eyes, looking at me, only at me, waiting.

-Which didn’t last for very long.
+But that didn’t last for very long.

-And as time passed my respiration grew even and my compulsions slowly gave room to a quieter contemplation both defying and defensive in pose, hands not writhing but impregnable, relishing at the prospect of, first of all, waiting.
+And time passed and my respiration grew even and my compulsions slowly gave room to a quieter contemplation both defying and defensive in pose, hands not writhing but impregnable, relishing at the prospect of, first of all, waiting.